-While all platform components receive their dependencies from Maven central as managed dependencies, the BaSyx library (and the dependent support.aas.basyx) is an exception, because BaSyx has so far not been deployed as versioned binary component.
-Moreover, the Github development of BaSyx is done without release tags, i.e., so far there are no release versions of BaSyx.
-To rely on a safe version that is common for the development in IIP-Ecosphere, we decided to take a feasible snapshot of BaSyx (January 2020), to build that snapshot with the SSE CI server and to deploy that version to the SSE Maven repository88.
+While all platform components receive their dependencies from Maven central as managed dependencies.
 If the partners decide about a new stable version of BaSyx (based on successful tests against the Support Layer), we will manually trigger the build process of BaSyx, which then will trigger the build process of directly dependent components such as connectors.basyx.